MarvNC/discord-websocket-text-inserter/readme.md

 - There is a ratelimit built in to lessen the likelihood of hitting the Discord message ratelimit.
 Because of this, you may notice a delay between the text being sent to the websocket and it appearing in Discord.
 - Due to the content security policy, there is no way to use a websocket that is not on `127.0.0.1`.
+- The recommended websocket extensions use the port `6677` by default, but if your websocket is on a different port, you can change it through the menu.